nitugmohan/DATA-441-Project1/README.md

 In this context, local properties are relative to a metric.
 A metric is a method by which we compute the distance between two observations.
 Observations contain multiple features, and if they are numeric, we can see them as vectors in a finite-dimensional Euclidean space.

 The independent observations are the rows of the matrix X .
-Each row has a number of columns (this is the number of features) and we can denote it by p- As such, every row is a vector in $\mathbb{R}^p.$ The distance between two independent observations is the Euclidean distance between the two represented p- dimensional vectors.
+Each row has a number of columns (this is the number of features) and we can denote it by p- As such, every row is a vector in R^p.
+The distance between two independent observations is the Euclidean distance between the two represented p- dimensional vectors.
 The equation is:

 <img src="LWRequation.png" class="LWR" alt="">

-We shall have $n$ different weight vectors because we have $n$ different observations.
+We shall have n different weight vectors because we have n different observations.

 The message of this picture is that we are going to use kernels, such as Gaussian or similar shapes, for solving local linear regression problems.